Yale drops slavery proponent Calhoun from college name

 The residential college was named for Calhoun when it was established in the early 1930s.
 The name received new attention as protesters on campuses around the country called for universities to address the legacies of historical figures, such as Woodrow Wilson at Princeton University in New Jersey.

-In an online essay Saturday in The New York Times, Yale senior Tobias Holden, a black Calhoun descendent, said it's wrong to treat Calhoun as a benign symbol of history.
+In an online essay Saturday in The New York Times, Yale senior Tobias Holden, a black Calhoun descendant, said it's wrong to treat Calhoun as a benign symbol of history.

 "Get my racist ancestor's name off of Yale's campus" was the essay's title.